paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-5a-protection-and-conservation-of-wildlife.md

 <a id="section-666a"></a>
 ## § 666a.
 Penalties

-Any person who shall violate any rule or regulation promulgated in accordance with sections 661 to 666c of this title shall be guilty of a misdemeanor and upon conviction thereof shall be fined not more than $500 or imprisoned for not more than one year, or both.
+Any person who shall violate any rule or regulation promulgated in accordance with this Act shall be guilty of a misdemeanor and upon conviction thereof shall be fined not more than $500 or imprisoned for not more than one year, or both.

+### Statutory Notes

+#### References in Text
+This Act, referred to in text, is act Mar.
+10, 1934, ch.
+55, 48 Stat.
+401, known as the Fish and Wildlife Coordination Act, which is classified generally to sections 661 to 666c–1 of this title.
+For complete classification of this Act to the Code, see [section 661(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section661/a&num=0&edition=prelim), Short Title note set out under [section 661 of this title](./chapter-5a-protection-and-conservation-of-wildlife.md#section-661), and Tables.

 <a id="section-666b"></a>